 Shoulder

-Warmer days and peak flamingo breeding at Laguna Colorada draw wildlife enthusiasts despite challenging conditions.
-Afternoon storms can turn desert tracks to mud, and some routes become temporarily impassable.
-Tours still operate with modified itineraries.
-Fewer visitors but requires flexibility and weather tolerance.
+Warmer days and the peak of flamingo breeding at Laguna Colorada draw wildlife enthusiasts despite the more challenging conditions.
+This is the height of the nesting season, when the greatest numbers of flamingos gather on the red lake.
+Afternoon storms can turn the desert tracks to mud, and some routes become temporarily impassable, so tours still run but sometimes on modified itineraries.
+Visitors are fewer than in the dry season, but the wet months reward those who stay flexible and tolerant of fast-changing weather with the best flamingo numbers of the year.

 Annual Overview